Ulrich Schmidt

-Ulrich Schmidt (born 1957), known as The Holiday Killer, is a German serial killer and rapist who murdered nine women in Essen, Germany, between 1987 and 1989.
+Ulrich Schmidt (born 1957), known as The Holiday Killer, is a German serial killer and rapist who murdered five women in Essen, West Germany, between 1987 and 1989.
 He also sexually assaulted four other women, most of whom were critically injured as a result.
 After he left his camera containing photos of him and his victims at the crime scene of his final attack, he was arrested in 1989, and sentenced to life imprisonment in 1991.
 Schmidt's moniker was derived from the fact that some of his crimes were committed on public holidays.

 Early life

 Little is known about Schmidt's childhood.
 However, he came from a broken family and had been admitted to different homes from an early age.
 He also ran away several times.

 Crimes

-The first known crime occurred in Essen-Stadtwald on the night of May 14, 1987, when Schmidt attacked a 49-year-old woman on the stairs to the S-Bahn platform.
+The first known crime occurred in Essen-Stadtwald on the night of 14 May 1987, when Schmidt attacked a 49-year-old woman on the stairs to the S-Bahn platform.
 Schmidt put his arm around her neck from behind and demanded money at knifepoint.
 While the woman was searching through her purse, he cut her neck and pushed her down the remaining steps of the platform.
-Later, the victim was discovered by passers-by, who found help.
+Later, the victim was discovered by passersby, who found help.
 The woman survived her injuries after undergoing an emergency surgery.

-Schmidt struck again on May 27, one day before Ascension Day.
+Schmidt struck again on 27 May, one day before Ascension Day.
 At 11 p.m., Schmidt attempted to rape a 46-year-old pool attendant at the Oase leisure pool at an S-Bahn station in Essen-Frohnhausen.
 Police arrived at the scene after an emergency call from a passenger who heard the victim screaming.
 Authorities found the naked corpse of the woman on a meadow below the platform.
 She had been stabbed 48 times with a screwdriver.

-On June 8, 1987, Whit Monday, a 59-year-old woman was attacked by Schmidt at a restroom in Grugapark.
-Schmidt forced the woman into a stall, where he demanded her woman at knifepoint.
+On 8 June 1987, Whit Monday, a 59-year-old woman was attacked by Schmidt at a restroom in Grugapark.
+Schmidt forced the woman into a stall, where he demanded her money at knifepoint.
 While trying to tie the victim up, the woman fought back.
-After a scuffle, Schmidt beat the woman unconscious, bound her hands and legs, and cut her neck, severing her trachea and esophagus.
+After a scuffle, Schmidt beat the woman unconscious, bound her hands and legs, and cut her neck, severing her trachea and oesophagus.
 The woman freed herself after regaining consciousness and reached an ambulance station, from where she was immediately transported to the hospital and survived.

-On July 5, 1987, Schmidt murdered a 63-year-old woman who was on her way home between Essen-Kray S-Bahn station and her apartment in Essen-Huttrop.
-He put his arm around her neck and again demanded money at knifepoint, to which the victim immediately handed over to him.
+On 5 July 1987, Schmidt murdered a 63-year-old woman who was on her way home between Essen-Kray S-Bahn station and her apartment in Essen-Huttrop.
+He put his arm around her neck and again demanded money at knifepoint, which the victim immediately handed over to him.
 When Schmidt started to tie the woman up, she began to call for help, causing him to stab her several times with the knife and flee.
-The woman was found a short time later by bystanders and taken to hospital, but died there almost three weeks later from injuries to the liver, pancreas, stomach, and spleen.
+The woman was found a short time later by bystanders and taken to hospital but died there almost three weeks later from injuries to the liver, pancreas, stomach, and spleen.